How to Vent a Toilet, Sink, and Shower (Infographic)

 Plumbing the Bathroom

-To the right we see the sink connects with a trap adapter to the sanitary tee, which is bringing in air from the main vent line.
+To the right, we see the sink connected to a trap adapter, which in turn connects to the sanitary tee, bringing in air from the main vent line.
 A small run of DWV connects the tee to a wye combo with a cleanout cap sealing the open end.

 The discharge end of the wye connects to the building drain.